microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/docs/ProjectSetup.md

 Please see the [Code Setup](https://www.fluentui-blazor.net/CodeSetup) page to lean more about the neccesary changes to your `Program.cs` file.

 ## Can I include the library in a Razor Class Library (RCL) project?
-Yes, you can!
-You just need to add the following code to your RCL `.csproj` file (somewhere near the end) to make it work:
+Yes, it should work without any changes to your project

 ```xml
 <Target Name="DisableAnalyzers" BeforeTargets="CoreCompile">